link89/selenium-federation/README.md

 browserIdleTimeout: 60

 registerTo: http://localhost:5555/wd/hub  # optional, register to a remote service
-registerAs: http://192.168.1.2:4444/wd/hub  # optional, accessible URL to the local service
+registerAs: http://192.168.1.2:4444/wd/hub  # required when `registerTo` is set, accessible URL to this service

 localDrivers:
   - browserName: firefox